ManufacturingInformatics/start4zero/README.md

 ## 01 Register GitHub

-0; if you have your personal GitHub account, please see next step
+*if you have your personal GitHub account, please see next step*

 1. open [github.com](https://github.com)

-2. Click sign in
+2. Click `sign in`

 3. Use your **University email** to register